jroper/microservices-architecture/PITCHME.md

 - Does not require both systems to be responsive    <!-- .element: class="fragment" -->
 - Perfect if you already persist events             <!-- .element: class="fragment" -->
-- Use persistent events a source of messages        <!-- .element: class="fragment" -->
+- Use persistent events as a source of messages     <!-- .element: class="fragment" -->

 #VSLIDE